encukou/talk-video-maker/README.rst

 Then you have to write a little script that puts the videos together.
 An example is at pyvo/make_vid_simple.py.
-(There's also ``make_vid.py`` which is pretty complex, handling most cases Pyvo videos need.
+(There's also ``make_vid.py`` which is pretty complex, handling most cases needed for videos from our meetups.
 If you need something that's not in *that* example, then it's probably not implemented yet; sorry.)

 After that, just run the script, and it'll do the magic!